A nonsymmetric version of Okounkov's BC-type interpolation Macdonald polynomials: Abstract

 \section{Abstract}

-Symmetric and nonsymmetric interpolation Laurent polynomials are introduced with the interpolation points depending on $q$ and a $n$-tuple of parameters $\tau=(\tau_1,\ldots,\tau_n)$.
-For the principal specialization $\tau_i=st^{n-i}$ the symmetric interpolation Laurent polynomials reduce to Okounkov's $BC$-type interpolation Macdonald polynomials and the nonsymmetric interpolation Laurent polynomials become their nonsymmetric variants.
-We expand the symmetric interpolation Laurent polynomials in the nonsymmetric ones.
-We show that Okounkov's $BC$-type interpolation Macdonald polynomials can also be obtained from their nonsymmetric versions using a one-parameter family of actions of the finite Hecke algebra of type $B_n$ in terms of Demazure-Lusztig operators.
-In the Appendix we give some experimental results and conjectures about extra vanishing.
+Nonsymmetric interpolation Laurent polynomials in $n$ variables are introduced, with the interpolation points depending on $q$ and on a $n$-tuple of parameters $\tau=(\tau_1,\ldots,\tau_n)$.
+When $\tau_i=st^{n-i}$ Okounkov's $3$-parameter $BC_n$-type interpolation Macdonald polynomials are recovered from the nonsymmetric interpolation Laurent polynomials through Hecke algebra symmetrisation with respect to a type $C_n$ Hecke algebra action.
+In the appendix we give some conjectures about extra vanishing, based on Mathematica computations in rank two.